bkesterbyld/sitewire/content/pages/index.md

     title: How It Works
     features:
       - title: Borrower submits draws from their phone
-        subtitle: Borrowers access their budget items and request
         actions:
           - label: Learn More
             url: /style-guide